nrs32/curvy-graphs/packages/curvy-graphs/README.md

 ---

 ## Tooltips
 Charts will show tooltips by default when users hover over data points, or touch them on mobile devices.
 On touch, tooltips will display for 3 seconds before disappearing.

+The data point indicator will be colored according to the chart's `textColor`.

 The `hideTooltips` prop will disable the tooltips.

 <a href="https://github.com/nrs32/curvy-graphs/blob/main/demo-app/src/temp-v-humidity/temp-v-humidity-curvy-graph-responsive.tsx" target="_blank">
   <img src="https://raw.githubusercontent.com/nrs32/curvy-graphs/refs/heads/main/packages/curvy-graphs/src/assets/tooltips/firstExample.gif" alt="Humidity And Temperature" />